Greyhound racing in the United Kingdom: Registered racing

-Registered racing in Great Britain is regulated by the Greyhound Board of Great Britain (GBGB), formerly the NGRC, and has been UKAS accredited since 2010.
+Registered racing in Great Britain is regulated by the GBGB, formerly the NGRC, and has been UKAS accredited since 2010.
 All in the registered sector are subject to the GBGB Rules of Racing and the Directions of the Stewards, who set the standards for greyhound welfare and racing integrity, from racecourse facilities and trainers' kennels to retirement of greyhounds.
 There are Stewards' inquiries, and then disciplinary action is taken against anyone found failing to comply.

-The registered sector consists of 19 racecourses and approximately 880 trainers, 4,000 kennel staff and 860 racecourse officials.
-Greyhound owners number 15,000, with approximately 7,000–8,000 greyhounds registered annually for racing.
+The registered sector consists of 18 racecourses and approximately 500 trainers, 3,000 kennel staff and 700 racecourse officials.
+Greyhound owners number 15,000, with approximately 6,000 greyhounds registered annually for racing.

 Independent racing

-Independent racing, also known as 'flapping', is held on just one racecourse.
-There is no requirement for central registration or licensing, and no code of practice.
-In England, standards for welfare and integrity are set by local government, but there is no governing or other regulatory body.
+Independent racing, also known as 'flapping', was a form of racing that required no central registration or licensing and no code of practice.
+In England, standards for welfare and integrity were set by local government, but there was no governing or other regulatory body.
+The last independent track closed in March 2025.

 Stadiums

-In the 1940s, there were seventy-seven licensed tracks and over two hundred independent tracks in the United Kingdom, of which thirty-three were in London.
+In the late 1940s, there were seventy-seven licensed tracks in the United Kingdom, of which thirty-three were in London.